 - Under 16 - It will check the age field of the applicant and determine whether they qualify for this price.

 - Custom - Here we can create conditional prices based on custom fields.
-These must be created on the system prior to building the programmes.
+These must be created on the system before building the programmes.
 Contact our support team for more information.

 Registration